blainecostello/blainecostello/README.md

 - **Currently Learning:** Solidity, Truffle, goLang, and a range of other tools related to blockchain infrastructure and smart contract development.

-- **Current Project:** Designing new protocols and smart contracts for an ERC-20 Token-based ecosystem towards decentralized, anonymous, and accountable peer-review [_TBA ~ Q1 2022_]
+- **Side Project:** Designing new protocols and smart contracts for an ERC-20 Token-based ecosystem towards decentralized, anonymous, and accountable peer-review [_TBA ~ Q1 2022_]